jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Crossover
 You can only recruit her by also paying a Might *(Fist/Green)*.
 If you don’t have one to pay, you can’t recruit her.
 Note: If she appears somehow without getting recruited, you don’t have to pay a Might *(Fist/Green)*.

+# Simon Trask (MC)
+Set: The Utopia Battles
+**Proposition X**
+**Proposition X** works like this.
+When an enemy character appears, check each of its team affiliations against each team affiliation on characters on your side.
+For each affiliation the enemy character has that is NOT shared, Trask gains 1 XP.

+**Biosentinel**
+**Biosentinel** is a keyword power that has no built-in effect.
+Instead it is referenced by Trask’s other powers.

 # Sinister Six
 Set: Sinister Syndicate
 If you’re playing with the Sinister Six, you actually have six main characters instead of one.
 Here’s how it works: When you build a Sinister Six deck, choose six main characters with **Sinister Six** to make up your Sinister Six Pile.